Sally Phillips: Career

+In 2022, she starred as business owner Gina in Australian comedy film How to Please a Woman.

+In 2023, she played Tessa in the Netflix romantic comedy Love at First Sight.

+In January 2024, she was a guest co-host on the BBC One quiz show Pointless.
+She starred as Ingrid in the Australian-British comedy series Austin which premiered in June 2024.

 Personal life

 In 2002, Phillips was hospitalised with salmonellosis during a charity trip to Mexico.
-She said the illness led to a brain infection which made her body become a "micro-brewery", causing neurological symptoms.
+She said the illness led to a brain infection that made her body become a "microbrewery", causing neurological symptoms.
 Her recovery took months.

-In March 2022 she appeared on Mel Giedroyc's Unforgivable TV show and discussed a two-year relationship with Richard Herring in her early 20s.
+She was married to Andrew Bermejo for 14 years and has three sons from their marriage, one with Down syndrome.
+As a consequence, she made a documentary about the ethics of medical screening.
+In 2017, the couple divorced.

 Phillips is a Christian.
-She was married to Andrew Bermejo for 14 years and has three sons from their marriage, one with Down's syndrome.
-In 2017, the couple split.

-Phillips is a patron of Blue Apple Theatre (Hampshire, UK) which specialises in creating performance work with adults with a learning disability.
+She is a patron of Blue Apple Theatre (Hampshire, UK) which specialises in creating performance work for adults with a learning disability.